muratk3n/thirdwave/en/README.md

 # Tweets

-And STL files can be sent to a 3D printer yes.
-Imagine during class simulate an object, design it, at the end, print it.
+And STL files can be sent to a 3D printer..[ Imagine during class simulate an object, design it, at the end, print it.

 ---